Daegu Queer Culture Festival: History

 The concept of LGBT rights first surfaced in Korea in the mid-1990s, when popular culture started to bring along rapid change for homosexual and bisexual individuals due to the way popular culture restructured the relationship between sexuality and the power of individuality.
 Until the mid-1900s, it was considered taboo for homosexuals to demand the same rights as their counterparts.
 The LGBT community has often been alienated and stigmatized due to South Korea's inability to accept social differences.
 The first queer rights group, Chondonghwae, was founded in 1993 and went on to create campus groups such as Come Together at Yonsei University to inspire homosexuals and bisexuals to start queer parades and festivals within South Korea.
 The first queer film festival, organized by Come Together founder Seo-Dong-jin in 1997, was thwarted by local government officials.
 Electricity was cut off from the theater and threats of fines and jail time were made to deter the festival from moving forward.
 Many individuals participating in the pride parades would request the media to keep their identity hidden in the photographs taken at these events in fear of repercussions and conflict between family members.

-In 2007, Pew Research Center Attitudes Survey found that 18% of South Koreans felt as if homosexual should be tolerated within South Korean communities.
+In 2007, Pew Research Center Attitudes Survey found that 18% of South Koreans felt as if homosexuality should be tolerated within South Korean communities.
 The figures jumped from 18% to 39% in 2013, indicating change in South Korean attitude towards the LGBT community.
 Festivals such as the Daegu Queer Culture Festival and the Seoul Queer Films and Videos Festival allowed South Korea to create a safe haven for members of the LGBT community to connect, discuss, and demand representation and equality.

 This event is Korea's second largest LGBT festival.